aishtiaq/project3/README.md

     - Upon new user creation
     - At overdue tasks and tasks about to be overdue (nightly)
     - When a task is assigned to a user
+  - All backend and front end routes are secure.
+If a user isn't authenticated, they will be unable to make the API calls.

 ### Technologies
   - MERN Stack (MongoDB, Express.js, React.js, Node.js)